 - Concerned about climate change and eager to cut both carbon emissions and fuel bills, Maureen decided to investigate her home’s energy efficiency.
 A thermal imaging camera had highlighted an urgent need for improved insulation, and she also was considering

 - Nilam embarked on an inspiring retrofit journey, driven by her love for nature and a desire to make a positive impact on the

 - A large family home in North Oxford has undergone an eco-retrofit to cut carbon emissions and make the home as energy efficient as possible.
 Cosy Homes Oxfordshire recently completed work on retrofitting a large Victorian semi-detached property in North

 Get your free draft retrofit plan

 Curious about what home retrofit could do for your home’s energy bills and carbon emissions?
-Get started by using our Plan Builder to create a draft home retrofit plan, and then submit your plan to our team to start the Cosy Homes process.
+Get started by using our free Plan Builder tool to create a draft home retrofit plan, letting you look at the many options available.
+You can then submit your plan to our team to start the Cosy Homes process.